On a generalization of affinoid varieties

 \chapter{Introduction}

-The aim of this work is to build the foundations for a theory of analytic geometry over a valued field, uniformly encompassing the case when the base field is equipped with a non-archimedean valuation and the case when it has an archimedean one.
-The main ingredients to reach the goal, in what we think is the easiest and smoothest way, are the dagger algebras (or algebras of germs of analytic functions), analogous to the dagger algebras defined by Grosse-Kl\"onne \cite{GK}, and the theory of bornological vector spaces.
+The aim of this work is to build the foundations for a theory of analytic geometry over a non-trivially valued field, uniformly encompassing the case in which the base field is equipped with a non-archimedean valuation and that in which it has an archimedean one.
+The main tools we are going to use are the dagger affinoid algebras (or algebras of germs of analytic functions), analogous to the dagger affinoid algebras defined by Grosse-Kl\"onne \cite{GK}, and the theory of bornological vector spaces.

-Historically, one of the first attempts to develop in a systematic way a theory of analytic spaces over non-archimedean valued fields, in particular analytic manifolds over such fields, was made by Serre in his notes on Lie algebras and Lie groups, \cite{SERRE}.
-The idea was to mimic the theory of analytic spaces over the field of complex number, but it soon be clear that this point of view didn't give a the expected results due to the pathological topology which fields are endowed by non-archimedean valuations.
-Then, the new approach of John Tate, first published in \cite{TATE}, overcame these problems with new and highly original ideas.
-This new theory has the power to have its own version of a big part of the main results of complex analytic spaces theory and also it turned out to be very useful for solving some problems in arithmetic geometry, and is now a fundamental tool for any arithmetic geometer.
-But beside this good features, the theory of rigid analytic spaces introduces an awkward asymmetry between two theories, archimedean analytic and non-archimedean analytic geometry, which starting from (seeming) very different ingredients and different technique arrive to to work out two parallel theories.
-In this work we will see that to an accurate inspection these differences can be made to disappear using germs of analytic functions on polydisks instead of affinoid algebras.
+Historically, one of the first attempts to develop a theory of analytic spaces over non-archimedean valued fields in a systematic way, in particular analytic manifolds over such fields, was made by Serre in his notes on Lie algebras and Lie groups, \cite{SERRE}.
+The idea was to mimic the theory of analytic spaces over the field of complex numbers, but it was soon clear that this point of view did not give the expected results because of the pathological topologies non-archimedean valuations induces on fields.
+Some years later, a new approach by John Tate, first published in \cite{TATE}, overcame these problems with new and highly original ideas.
+His theory has the power to give a non-archimedean version of a big part of the main results of complex analytic geometry and it has also proved to be so much useful for solving problems in arithmetic geometry that now it is a fundamental tool for any arithmetic geometer.
+But beside these good features, the theory of rigid analytic spaces introduces an awkward asymmetry between two theories: archimedean analytic geometry and non-archimedean analytic geometry.
+These theories start from (apparently) very different foundation, use different techniques and they arrive to work out two parallel theories with analogous main results as for example the GAGA principle and direct image theorem.
+In this work we will see that these differences can disappear to an accurate inspection and with the use germs of analytic functions on closed polydisks as starting point.